ShouWenWang-Lab/snakemake_DARLIN/README.md

 sbatch : 1 # 1, run sbatch job;  0, run in the interactive mode.
 CARLIN_max_run_time : 12 # hour
 python_DARLIN_pipeline: # This is an extension, needed only if you run snakefile_single_cell_DARLIN.py
-    coarse_grained_readcutoff_floor: 5 # the lower bound of the later read count filtering, after denoising, and re-group reads.
+    min_reads_per_allele_group: 5 # the lower bound of the later read count filtering, after denoising, and re-group reads.
     distance_relative_threshold: 0.03 # 5% error rate, will be multipled with the sequence length
     read_ratio_threshold: 0.6
     seq_3prime_upper_N: 15